dib-lab/2021-paper-metapangenomes/manuscript.md

 # Appendix/Supplementary information

 ![
-**Organisms used in this paper.**
+**Organisms used in this paper.** The is the default GTDB rs202 tree, with tips representing species not used in this paper removed.
 ](images/tree_fig.png "tree fig"){#fig:tree_fig}

 ![
+**K-mer size and encoding do not impact pangenome estimation with k-mers.** Box plots representing the distribution of R^2^ values for linear models (Total, Unique) or statistic values for mantel tests (Mantel) calculated for each pangenome.
+All pangenomes are included, whether they contain genomes with the RefSeq exclusion criteria "many frameshifted proteins" or not.
+See figure legend for **Figure @fig:panmers_fig** for a description of Total, Unique, and Mantel.
+](images/boxplt_fig.png){#fig:boxplt_fig}

+![
+**Percent of reads encoding coding domain sequences (CDS) that were predicted to be coding.** There is no change between the percent of reads predicted to be derived from coding domain sequences when a species-level database is used versus when all of GTDB is used to predict open reading frames
-The slight increase observable for some species is a results in different thresholds, where we used 0.39 for the species database and 0.5 for the GTDB rs202 database.
+The slight increase observable for some species is a result of different thresholds, where we used 0.39 for the species database and 0.5 for the GTDB rs202 database.
 ](images/orpheum_supp1.png){#fig:orpheum_db height=3in}

 | accession       | superkingdom | phylum                | class                  | order                 | family                   | genus                   | species                             | NCBI taxid | NCBI organism name                                       |